alejandro5042/Run-IrcBot/README.md

 #### Why is your script using blocking I/O?
 Why is it single-threaded?

 Because it was easier :) And hitting `Ctrl+C` still worked.
 Since PowerShell is already single-threaded without tricks, I didn't want to overcomplicate things.
-It is also important not to take more than ~20 seconds to complete a command or your IRC bot may timeout if a PING is active.
-I don't priority sort incoming messages, so you may timeout while processing a long string of messages if you take too long.
-The bot server can probably get DOS'ed pretty easily so beware.